ZJONSSON/domar/devnotes.md

 `ALTER ROLE lagagogn SET timezone TO 'UTC';`

-`GRANT ALL PRIVILEGES ON DATABASE lagagogn TO myprojectuser;`
+`GRANT ALL PRIVILEGES ON DATABASE lagagogn TO lagagogn;`

 # Django